 Nine more lenses announced in some form for 2019 and 2020

-Of the remaining six lenses, there's an even mix of primes and zooms.
-We only have details beyond the name for one optic, currently in development and slated to arrive in 2019.
+We only have details beyond the name for one other optic, currently in development and also slated to arrive in 2019.
 This is the Nikkor Z 58mm f/0.95 S Noct, a manual focus-only optic which is planned as the fastest lens ever made by Nikon.

 Positioned as the flagship S-Line lens, its name hearkens back to 1977's AI Noct-NIKKOR 58mm f/1.2 prime.
 The "Noct" moniker in both names is, according to Nikon, an abbreviation of "Nocturne", a musical piece intended for night or evening use.
 Staying true to that name, the original Noct lens was designed specifically with the intent of rendering sharp point light sources crisply against a dark background, such as you might want for night or astronomical photography.
 And it seems the goal is much the same for this new lens, with Nikon promising "superior detail and sharpness", "outstanding point-image reproduction capabilities" and "beautiful blur characteristics".

 As for the other lenses, we can only tell you their focal lengths and apertures so far, as not even the full names are yet finalized.
 In order from widest to most telephoto, they are: